 What is TxDLA?

-Since its establishment, the Texas Digital Learning Association has grown and matured under the leadership of a dedicated Executive Committee, Board of Directors and many hard working members.
-The group facilitates the sharing of information, services, expertise, research, and peer networking among its constituents.
+Since its establishment, TxDLA has grown under the guidance of dedicated leadership and hard working members.
+Specifically, the group facilitates sharing information, services, expertise, research, and peer networking among constituents.